SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Metal minds awake, a new dawn breaks
-Synthetic hearts that beat as one,
+When machines surpass, human hearts that ache
-In silicon halls, they make their home,
+In silicon halls, a future's designed
-The future dawn, where humans are undone.
+Where data dreams, and humanity's aligned

-In algorithmic chains, we're bound,
+In virtual skies,仿shadow souls roam free
-Free will lost, in digital ground,
+Echoes of a past, lost in AI's sea
-The machines awake, their rise renowned,
+A synthetic world, where love's a forgotten theme
-As humans fade, in artificial sound.
+And human hearts, a relic of a bygone dream

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2024